jhuckaby/pixl-chart/README.md

 |------|---------|
 | Boolean | `false` |

 Optionally clip the data drawing to the viewable area.
 This is disabled by default for performance reasons, but also because datasets almost always fit into the bounds with no clipping necessary.
-This property only comes into play when you artificially zoom in (see [Zooming](#zooming) below), in which case clipping becomes necessary.
+This property only comes into play when you artificially zoom in (see [Zooming](#zooming)), in which case clipping becomes necessary.

 ### colors